openvnf/kube-vxlan-controller/README.md

 To make a pod VXLAN enabled it should answer the following conditions:

 1. Have a `vxlan: "true"` label;
-2. Have a `vxlan.travelping.com/names: <LAN list>` annotation;
+2. Have a `vxlan.travelping.com/names: <VXLAN name list>` annotation;
-3. Run a Kube VXLAN Controller Agent sidecar container with a "NET_ADMIN" capability.
+3. Run a Kube VXLAN Controller Agent sidecar container with the security context "NET_ADMIN" capability.

 These conditions might be described in a single manifest this way: